 Photo by Bret Edge Photography

-Each yurt of the five Moenkopi yurts contain sleeping space for up to six people, in the form of a bunk bed and a pullout futon couch.
-An outdoor propane grill allows for cooking on site and the propane is provided by the park.
+Each yurt of the five Moenkopi yurts contains sleeping space for up to six people, in the form of a bunk bed and a pullout futon couch.
+An outdoor propane grill allows for cooking on-site and the propane is provided by the park.
 Heating, air conditioning, and electrical outlets are available, and tables are available both inside and outside of the yurt.
 Modern restroom facilities are located within easy walking distance.
 Bedding is not provided.

 Check-in: 3:00 pm Check-out: 12:00 pm

 Extra Vehicle Fee: $15.00 (there is a maximum of 6 persons per yurt)